masc-ucsc/livehd/docs/cleanup.md

 ## mmap_lib::str

+* Remove the mmap_lib::str("some string") (most are not needed once not explicit conversion is enabled)
 * Do more mmap_lib::str::concat cases (eg: concat with an integer).
 Optimize for speed.
 * Add non-persistent mmap_str option (only for non-sso). mmap_lib::pstr ?
 * Unclear what is better to pass mmap_lib (const mmap_lib &str) OR (mmap_lib str).
 Benchmark?